scottcunningham/telegram-catbot/README.md

 Running the code requires the following environment variables to be set:

 - TELEGRAM_TOKEN: Bot API token taken from The Botfather on Telegram
-- CAT_FACTS_KEY: API key for the RapidAPI Cat Facts API (see thanks section for URL)

 ## Docker